The 'definitive' Mrs. Johnstone

 Rule The World, ridden by David Mullins, wins the Grand National.

 The Epsom Derby is won by the Aga Khan's Harzand, ridden by Pat Smullen.

-Rowing: Cambridge win the 162nd men's Boat Race by five seconds; Oxford win the women's Boat Race, making it four wins in a row.
+Rowing: the University of Cambridge crew wins the 162nd men's Boat Race by five seconds; the Oxford crew wins the women's Boat Race, making it four wins in a row.

 Golf: Danny Willett becomes the first Briton to win The Masters since Nick Faldo won at Augusta in 1996.
 Defending champion Jordan Spieth led by five shots as he approached the 10th hole but dropped six shots in three holes to finish tied for second place with England's Lee Westwood.